Student Account Examples

 - The anticipated aid numbers also do not account for any potential fees if you chose to borrow an Unsubsidized Direct Loan or GradPLUS.

-- The student receiving a grant (Example 3) is eligible for a fall cash advance check for living expenses and has elected to apply for a student loan to bring them up to the set student budget of $95,800.
+- The student receiving a grant (Example 1) and the student who is a full budget borrower (Example 2) have elected to apply for the maximum student loan amount possible to bring them up to the set student budget of $99,200 and are eligible for a fall cash advance to cover living expenses.